10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

-As you might guess, Small Intestinal Bacterial Overgrowth, or SIBO, occurs when the bacteria in your small intestine get out of balance and overgrow.
+As you might guess, Small Intestinal Bacterial Overgrowth, or SIBO, occurs when the bacteria in your small intestine become unbalanced and overgrow.

-The bacteria in your GI tract, which make up your gut microbiome, play a vital role in your immune system, thyroid function, bone health, and overall health.
-In fact, scientists have discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than human genes!
+The bacteria in your GI tract which make up your gut microbiome, play a vital role in your immune system, thyroid function, bone health, and overall health.
+In fact, scientists discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes.

-However, most of your gut bacteria is meant to be located in your large intestine and colon, where they help to break down food, synthesize vitamins, and eliminate waste.
-When these “healthy” bacteria that are normally found in the large intestine and colon colonize the small intestine, SIBO occurs.1 SIBO can also be caused by an overgrowth of otherwise normal bacteria in the small intestine itself.
-As I always say, “Too much of a good thing can be a bad thing,” and this is true of SIBO.
+Most of your gut bacteria is meant to be located in your large intestine and colon, where they help break down food, synthesize vitamins, and eliminate waste.
+When bacteria normally found in the large intestine and colon begin to colonize the small intestine, SIBO occurs.1 SIBO can also occur when there is an overgrowth of otherwise normal bacteria in the small intestine itself.

-The excess bacteria then feed off of the undigested food in your small intestine.
-In particular, they love to feed on sugar, simple and complex carbohydrates, starches, and alcohol – they’re real carb fiends!
+The excess bacteria feeds off of the undigested food in your small intestine, particularly sugar, carbohydrates, starches, and alcohol that you eat or drink.

-As the bacteria feeds, it causes the carbohydrates to ferment, which produces hydrogen as a byproduct.
-Hydrogen can in turn feed single-celled organisms in your small intestine called archaea, which then produce methane as a byproduct.
-So when you have SIBO you have excess levels or hydrogen, methane, or both in your digestive system.
+As the bacteria feeds, the carbohydrates ferment, which produces hydrogen.
+Hydrogen can feed single-celled organisms in your small bowel called archaea, which then produce methane.
+With SIBO an excess amount of hydrogen, methane, or both can occur in your digestive system.

 10 Signs You Have SIBO